The problem with Luke-Acts

 Now that Luke made it clear that money is bad - he makes it clear what you should do with it: Give it to the church.

-The story of Ananias and Sapphira (Acts 5:1-10) is one of the most ridiculous stories in the Bible.
+Have you ever really thought about the story of Ananias and Sapphira (Acts 5:1-10)?
 Ananias and Sapphira are instantly killed by God because they exaggerated about how much they gave to the church!

 If that really was our God then Christians would be extinct.
 How many Christians testifies how they tithe religiously but then they don't really give 10% of all their income - maybe 10% after all the deductions.
 That is exactly what Ananias and Sapphira did.
 They did give most of their possessions to the church but simply lied because the kept a small portion to themselves.